//this is the mailchimp popup form //ShareThis code for sharing images

 Do Employers Get a Tax Break for Diversity Hiring?

-Employers can earn Work Opportunity Tax Credits (WOTC) when they hire individuals from underrepresented groups, including veterans, people with disabilities, and more.
+Employers can earn Work Opportunity Tax Credits (WOTC) when they hire individuals from underrepresented groups, including veterans and people with disabilities.
 They can get as much as $9,600 for every new hire, which the Internal Revenue Service (IRS) reduces on their due amount during tax time.

 Conclusion

 However, hiring for diversity goes beyond enforcing such practices during this process.
-Companies must engrain DEI into their company culture since the various recruitment strategies above improve innovation within the workplace.
+Companies must engrain DEI into their company culture (and might as well pay attention to political diversity when planning their DEI initiatives) since the various recruitment strategies above improve innovation within the workplace.

 Emma Collins